 - A quick introduction to the fundamental patterns exemplified by Scrum.
 Enabling constraints in the complex domain: Sprints, quality, roles, events and artifacts.

 Values and Principles

-- The four values and 16 principles, understanding and applying.
+- The four values and 16 principles of Agile Lean Leadership, understanding and applying.

 A model Agile Lean Organization